India set to take up clean coal technologies in a big way

-Reliability entails development of robust mining operations and supply chains, which requires significant rail and storage networks (we previously highlighted the supply issues here).
+Reliability entails the development of robust mining operations and supply chains, which requires significant rail and storage networks (we previously highlighted the supply issues here).

-Affordability entails targeting the lowest cost resources first.
+Affordability entails targeting the lowest-cost resources first.

 The article below zeros in on the current role of coal in India’s energy mix and its trajectory through to 2040.